coders-school/templates/module2/03-sfinae.md

 Take a look into `module2/shapes` directory.

-Write a function `insert()` in `main.cpp` that allows inserting only subclasses of Shape to the collection.
+Write an `insert()` function in `main.cpp`.
+It should allow inserting only subclasses of Shape to the collection.
 Parameters other than `Circle`, `Square` or `Rectangle` should not compile.
 Use SFINAE.
 Use proper type_traits.

-The function should create a `shared_ptr` of the Shape passed as the first parameter and put it in the collection, which should be provided as the second parameter.
+The function should create a `shared_ptr` from the object passed as the first parameter and put it in the collection, which should be provided as the second parameter.

 <p class="fragment">Hints:</p>
 <ul>